 - Sailor 1911 King of Pens length: 154 mm

 Sailor’s Slim (aka Sapporo) pens are smaller, lighter, more affordable fountain pens while the Large and King of Pens are bigger and more expensive.
-The latter two will always have 21K gold nibs while the Slims and Regulars will sometimes have 14K ones.
+The latter two will always have 21K gold nibs while the Slims and Regulars will generally have 14K ones (some special editions and limited models will have 21K).
 The King of Pens line is a large size pen that is often compared to the size of the Pelikan M1000.

 Sailor Pen Styles